truenas/documentation/content/TrueCommand/Administration/Systems.md

 {{< /tab >}}
 {{< tab "Users and Groups" >}}
-Click the **Users and Groups** button to display the list of users and/or groups for the selected system.
+Click the **Users and Groups** button to display the list of users or groups for the selected system.

 ![Systems Users and Groups](/images/TrueCommand/2.1/SystemsUsersAndGroups.png "Systems Users and Groups")